RikJansenTU/FontysInternship/Project_1/Overview.md

 Unfortunately, I didn't have time to implement a feature for looking up timestamps in the podcast for certain parts of the summary.
 While I do have a good idea of how I could implement this, I ran out of time, and decided that this feature wasn't as important as getting the base application running well.

 I want to offer the tool I created to RacingNews, and hopefully have them use it for a few weeks, after which I can hold some short interviews to get their throughts on it.
 It'll be interesting to see if they make use of it, and to hear their feedback.

+In the weeks after I made the tool, it has seen some unexpected internal use within TDE - some of my colleagues needed to transcribe the voiceover for a video they were working on, and used the transcription aspect of the tool I made, saving a lot of time.

 ![Summary](Images/Screenshot2.png)
 _First part of a summary of a Formula 1 podcast_